NanoAdblocker/NanoCore2/notes/privacy_policy.md

 This Privacy Policy (the "Policy") applies to Nano Adblocker and Nano Defender (the "Projects") published and distributed by @jspenguin2017 (the "Author").
-The Author has little control over forks of the Projects and the Policy may not apply to them.
+The Author has little control over forks of the Projects so the Policy may not apply to them.
 Furthermore, the Policy only applies to unmodified production builds of the Projects.